 Greyhounds’ coat is short and smooth and very easy to maintain.

-Greyhounds’ coat comes in many colours including white, fawn, red, grey, and brindle.
+Greyhounds’ coat comes in many colors including white, fawn, red, grey, and brindle.

 Fundamentally, the greyhounds have no body fat, and if you decide to be its guardian you should provide the dog with soft places to rest, or pressure sores can easily develop.